emipa606/NoVersionWarning/README.md

 I get a lot of requests to update mods and some of them have no issues except that they are marked in the mod-list as incompatible with the current Rimworld version.
 Instead of me republishing these mods with the only change being that the latest game-version tag is added I made this mod instead.
 This mod adds the required tag to mods that have been reported working with the current version of the game.
+Can be put anywhere in the mod-list as it just modifies the mod-list loader.

+If you know of a mod that should be added here, leave a link to it and Ill add it.

 The following mods are currently fixed for 1.3